tianchu-shu/syntaxerror/README.md

 - final_classifier_final.py
 - final_plot.py

-: Codes for the final pipeline
+  Codes for the final pipeline

 - final_pipeline.py
 - final_run.py

-: Gathered functions for each part of pipeline and put together in final_pipeline except data exploration
+  Gathered functions for each part of pipeline and put together in final_pipeline except data exploration

-## Running the code